 Article 3 of the UN Protocol to Prevent, Suppress and Punish Trafficking in Persons, Especially Women and Children, Supplementing the UN Convention against Transnational Organized Crime

 Read more about counter-trafficking on our global page.

 What we do?

-IOM assists 1 in 7 survivors of trafficking identified worldwide through its counter-trafficking programmes and projects
+The International Organization for Migration assists 1 in 7 victims of trafficking identified worldwide through its counter-trafficking programmes and projects.

 At IOM Helsinki, we have been engaged with counter-trafficking since the beginning of the century (2001) though coordinating sub-regional and national activities in awareness raising, training, research and in offering victims of trafficking Assisted Voluntary Return and Reintegration services.
 IOM Helsinki represents the Organization in the National coordination network on counter-trafficking of the Finnish Ministry of the Interior.